 Question: If someone chose to not get a child vaccinated, and now the child is 5, 7, 10 years old — can they still get this vaccine?

 Answer: Absolutely.
 It is not too late to get the vaccine.
-So even if, for whatever reason, you’ve decided to not give the vaccine or delayed giving immunizations, it is not too late.
-Especially with what we’re seeing around the country and around the world, with this measles outbreak, I strongly urge parents: If you haven’t had your child immunized against measles, get it done.
+So even if, for whatever reason, you’ve decided to not give the vaccine or delayed giving immunizations, it is not too late. … I strongly urge parents: If you haven’t had your child immunized against measles, get it done.